-Speculation over which players should be 'on the plane' is already rife amongst those eager to see their favourite players turn out for their nations – but spaces in national squads are limited.
+Speculation over which players should be 'on the plane' has been rife amongst those eager to see their favourite players turn out for their nations – but spaces in national squads are limited.

-So, how many players will make the cut and when will we find out exactly who is going to Russia?
+So, how many players make the cut and who exactly who is going to Russia?
 Goal has all the answers.

 When will the World Cup squads be announced?

-FIFA require the final 23-man squad lists to be finalised on June 4 at the latest, although many countries are choosing to announce their teams in advance.
+FIFA require the final 23-man squad lists to be finalised on June 4 at the latest, although many countries have chosen to announce their teams in advance.